MineInAbyss/geary/README.md

 As the project matures, our primary goal is to make it useful to more people.
 Here are a handful of features we hope to achieve:
 - (Ongoing) Multiplatform support, with js, jvm, and native targets
-- (Ongoing) Monitoring tools, such as a web GUI
 - Optimize key bottlenecks and benchmark the engine
 - Component data migrations
 - Complex queries (including relations like parent/child)